fritoebola/ukweathervisualisations/README.md

 This project is a bit of an exercise.
 I use MongoDB in my daily life already and have done for a couple of years, but this gives me some more exposure to D3.js and Node.js, both of which are truly great tools.
 Any comments or collaboration would be appreciated.

+### Installation

+With Node.js and MongoDB installed, you can install other dependencies with `npm install moment`
+`npm install mongodb`

+Then run

+`node app.js`

+Press CTRL-C to stop it.
+I'll get a bit more sophisticated in future...